 The coronavirus has provided us with many hard lessons – lessons about things that we should have probably known in the first place.
 There will be plenty more lessons to come as we, because of a complete lack of competent national leadership in 2020, blindly stumbled through this mess on our own – but here’s what we have learned so far….

-- First of all, wearing a mask minimizes the paths a the virus can a take reduces the chance for mutations – so wear a fucking mask – it’s fucking patriotic.
+- First of all, getting vaccinated or wearing a mask minimizes the paths the virus can take reduces the chance for mutations – so get fucking vaccinate and wear a fucking mask – it’s fucking patriotic.

 - Mother Nature doesn’t take sides

 - Science is not a hoax so therefore Climate Change science is not a hoax

 - Certain media outlets are not creating hysteria when they report what science is saying

 - Certain media outlets are lying to you and often harming you when they claim other media outlets are creating hysteria by reporting what science is saying

 - The economy depends on a healthy and employed workforce much more than it depends on Wall Street

 - Because of the false vaccine and mask-wearing debates, we now know how far certain people will go to divide us – they are just as happy to kill us as they are to divide us…